| Cold Truth

 Dragon Clan Scythe - Opens Dragon Clan Scythe DC

-NOTE - Complete the quest to unlock the books in the Falconreach Libraseum.
+Complete the quest to unlock the two books and stone tablet translator in the Falconreach Libraseum.

 The Elder Lament

 By the light of the moon we would sit by